Vitamin B12

-Vitamin B12, also known as cobalamin, is a water-soluble vitamin involved in metabolism.
-It is one of eight B vitamins.
-It is required by animals, which use it as a cofactor in DNA synthesis, and in both fatty acid and amino acid metabolism.
-It is important in the normal functioning of the nervous system via its role in the synthesis of myelin, and in the circulatory system in the maturation of red blood cells in the bone marrow.
-Plants do not need cobalamin and carry out the reactions with enzymes that are not dependent on it.
+Vitamin B12, also known as cobalamin or extrinsic factor, is a water-soluble vitamin involved in metabolism.
+One of eight B vitamins, it serves as a vital cofactor in DNA synthesis and both fatty acid and amino acid metabolism.
+It plays an essential role in the nervous system by supporting myelin synthesis and is critical for the maturation of red blood cells in the bone marrow.
+While animals require B12, plants do not, relying instead on alternative enzymatic pathways.